-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH Registration District No.....
-County..... (a) Residence.
-(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Redistration District No.....
+File No. Primary Registration District No. # 336 Redistered No. (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign hirth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 5.
-SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 5A.
-IF MARRIED, WIDOWED.
-HUSBAND OF 6.
+SEX COLOR OR RACE SNIGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR SA.
+IF MARRIED, WIDOWED, OR DUFORCED (OR) WIFE OF 6.
 DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE If LESS than 1 MONTHS.
-DAYS 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ...... (b) General nature of industry. business, or establishment in which employed (or employer).... (c) Name of employer 18.
+AGE YEARS If LESS than 1 - MONTHS DAYS day.brs.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or perticular kind of work (b) General nature of industry (SECONDARY) business, or establishment in which employed (or employer).....(duration)......vrs. (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY...
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?....
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHS......
+DATE OF.....
 10. NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CIZ PARENTS (STATE OR COUNTRY) \State the Disease Causing Deate, or in deaths from Violent Causes, state N. B.-Every item of CAUSE OF DEATH 13.
-BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Sciencel, or (STATE OR COUNTRY) HOMICIDAL.
-(See reverse side for additional space.)
+BIRTHPLACE OF FATHER (CI WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) (Sizoed) 12.
+MAIDEN NAME OF MOTHER N. B.-Every item of CAUSE OF DEATH State the Disease Causing Death, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (cm (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY HOMICIDAL (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address)
+PLACE OF BURIAL CREMATION, OB-REMOVAL DATE OF BURIAL INFORMANT (Address) 15.